What are you looking for?

 Megan Warrington

-It doesn’t have to be either/or but take a look at the differences between Namibia and Botswana that may just change your mind about your dream safari in Africa.
+It doesn’t have to be either/or but take a look at the differences between Namibia and Botswana that may just change your mind about your dream safari.

 The huge variety of places to stay in Namibia – from excellent campsites to five-star lodges – appeals to broader range of travellers, while Botswana caters largely for the high-end market.